Theory and Hazard Perception Test (UK)

 You can book your Theory Test online on the GOV.UK website - you pay ONLY for the test & there is no extra booking fee

-There are "Theory Test booking services" on the internet who will book a test for you BUT will charge you a hefty booking fee on top of the test fee
+Please be aware that there are "Theory Test booking services" on the internet who will book a test for you but will charge you a hefty booking fee on top of the test fee.
+Always make sure you book via GOV.UK using the link below.

 1) A valid, signed UK provisional driving licence